JoeGiwa/se489-mlops/PHASE1.md

 Music genre classification enables intelligent music indexing, recommendations, and playlist generation.
 Given the complexity of musical features and genre overlap, building a robust classifier for music genres is a challenging and impactful task.

 **Objective:**
--Build a scalable ML pipeline to classify music into 10 genres.
+- Build a scalable ML pipeline to classify music into 10 genres.
--Compare traditional ML models with deep learning approaches.
+- Compare traditional ML models with deep learning approaches.
--Apply MLOps practices for versioning, automation, reproducibility, and modularity.
+- Apply MLOps practices for versioning, automation, reproducibility, and modularity.
--Automate training and evaluation workflows using tools like DVC, Hydra, and Make.
+- Automate training and evaluation workflows using tools like DVC, Hydra, and Make.

 **Success Metrics:**
 Traditional ML (e.g., SVM, RF): ≥ 80% accuracy on feature vectors.